The Meg: Production

-Development

 Disney's Hollywood Pictures initially acquired the rights to the novel in 1996.
 Around that time, Tom Wheeler was hired to adapt the book into a screenplay, but, having decided that his script was not good enough, the studio hired Jeffrey Boam to write a new draft.
 Boam's script was later rejected for the same reason.
 By 1999 the project had stalled, and the rights reverted to Steve Alten, the book's author.

 In 2005, reports surfaced that the project was being developed by New Line Cinema, with an estimated budget of $75 million and a slated release of summer 2006.
 Names attached to the production included Jan de Bont as director, Guillermo del Toro as producer, and Shane Salerno as a screenwriter.
 However, New Line later canceled the project due to budgetary concerns.
 The rights reverted to Alten again, but the film remained in development hell.

 In 2015, it was announced that the film was now moving forward at Warner Bros., with a new script written by Dean Georgaris.
 By June of that year, Eli Roth was reported to be in talks to direct, but due to creative differences, Roth was replaced by Jon Turteltaub in early 2016.
 Jason Statham and much of the cast joined in August and September 2016.

 The film is an American and Chinese co-production.
 It was considered a full co-production under Chinese regulations, and it was not subject to the same quota system and revenue sharing agreements usually applied to imported films.

-Filming

 Principal photography on the film began on October 13, 2016, in West Auckland, New Zealand.
 Filming ended on January 4, 2017, in Sanya City of Hainan, China.

-Visual effects

-Visual effects were done by Sony Imageworks, Image Engine, and Scanline VFX.
+Visual effects were done by Sony Pictures Imageworks, Image Engine, and Scanline VFX.
 The visual effects team was challenged with designing a previously undiscovered prehistoric giant shark and designing the underwater environments and atmospherics, including realistic coral reefs, bubbles, and other sea life.

-Music
+The film was converted to 3D in post-production by Legend3D.
 Harry Gregson-Williams's score was recorded at Synchron Stage in Vienna, Austria.

 Release

 Released by Gravity Pictures in China and Warner Bros.
 Pictures in the United States, the film was initially scheduled to be released on March 2, 2018.
 Warner and Gravity then said that the film would be released during the 2018 Chinese New Year period in China, a week-long annual holiday on February 16, 2018.
-The film was later pushed back from its original release date of March 2, 2018, to August 10, 2018, in 3D and IMAX.
+The film was later pushed back from its original release date of March 2, 2018, to August 10, 2018.
 The studio spent $140 million on global prints and advertisements for the film.